ABSTRACT SUBMISSION AND GUIDELINES

 - the presentation is based on scientific and/or clinical methods that are ethical and valid, and

 - all authors have contributed to and approve the abstract and its entire contents.

 Accepted abstracts are official communications of the Congress.
 The presenting author agrees to register, attends the Congress, and presents the abstract as scheduled by the WSP.
-The presenting author MUST REGISTER FOR THE WSP BY JANUARY 26, 2018 before the abstract can officially be accepted for inclusion in the final scientific program and official Program Book.
+The presenting author MUST REGISTER FOR THE WSP BY JUNE 28, 2021.

 The evaluation and scoring of the abstract (acceptance as poster or as oral communication, or rejection) will be made according to a number of criteria, including:

 - Clarity of presentation